Federal Student Loans

 All loans will be reported to NSLDS and are accessible by all authorized agencies, lenders, and institutions.

 Important!
-Students wishing to take out loans for the Spring 2015 semester will need to complete a Request for Spring Aid and submit it to the financial aid office.
+Students wishing to take out loans for the Summer 2015 semester will need to complete a Request for Summer Aid and submit it to the financial aid office.
 Loan amounts will be based on semesters enrolled and remaining loan eligibility remaining.

 How to Accept